SpudGunMan/meshing-around/README.md

 To Answer a question, just type the answer prefixed with `q: <answer>`.

 #### Survey
-To use the Survey feature edit the json files in data/survey multiple surveys are possible.
+To use the Survey feature edit the json files in data/survey multiple surveys are possible such as `survey snow`

 ## Other Install Options